eastgenomics/eggd_arriba/README.md

 ## What does this app do?

 This app detects gene fusions from STAR aligned BAM files.
 The BAM file used by arriba must contain split reads or discordant mates.
-This can be done by running STAR with parameter `--chimOutType WithinBAM`.
+This can be done by running STARaligner with parameter `--chimOutType WithinBAM`.

 The app also produces visualisation plots of fusions predicted.